 - Develop a sampling plan to test the hypothesis.

 - Report on findings from inspection, hypothesis developed, sampling results, and conclusion for next steps.

-If your mold inspector doesn’t offer a comprehensive moisture assessment, pushes a lot of mold testing, or does microbial testing and only shares the lab results without a clear interpretation of their meaning, they are not providing value or helping your cause.
-Unfortunately, the do-it-yourself petri-dish style testers are equally worthless in the absence of a professional mold investigation.
+If your mold inspector doesn’t offer a comprehensive moisture assessment, pushes a lot of testing, or does microbial testing and only shares the lab results without a clear interpretation of their meaning, they are not providing value or helping your cause.
+Unfortunately, the do-it-yourself petri-dish style mold testers are equally worthless in the absence of a professional inspection.

 Mold testing is useful for:

 - Determining relative toxicity of mold species in presence of symptoms or sensitive populations.